Geisha Walking Lecture

 What to Expect When Walking Through the Geisha Districts With Peter

 You will see beautiful alleyways and architecture, the geisha schools, ochaya (tea houses), and okiya (boarding houses).
 We worked with the Memoirs of a Geisha production crew during location scouting.
 Along the way you will see exactly what they saw, and you will learn more in the 90 minutes about geisha than even most Japanese people know.
-Peter MacIntosh is a world renowned foreign expert on geisha.
+Peter MacIntosh is a world renowned foreign expert on geisha culture.
 We will tell you about the history and culture of geisha, as well as his personal experiences about geisha in general.
 Please feel free to ask many questions on the walk.

 (top)